gerardbm/dotfiles/README.md

 ### Tmux

-Install it from the repositories:
+The version from the repositories is too old.
+Install it from the source code:

-`sudo apt-get -t sid install tmux`
+1. Download a tar.gz from github.
+2. Unzip: `tar -zxvf tmux-2.7.tar.gz`
+3. Join to the directory created: `cd tmux-2.7`
+4. Compile it: `./configure; make; sudo checkinstall`
+5. Install the required dependencies and repeat the `./configure`

-Install the package `urlview`:
+Then, install the package `urlview`:

 `sudo apt-get install urlview`